jayhostan/node-run-node-cb-000/README.md

 So what else can we do with the `node` command besides running our programs?
 What if you're an advanced Node developer and want to launch Node in different modes?

 As most command-line interfaces (CLIs), Node has the help command which will show you usage, list of commands and options.
-As of version 5.1.0, when you run `$ node -h`, you'll get these:
+As of version 5.1.0, when you run `node -h`, you'll get these:

 * `-v`, `--version`: print Node.js version
 * `-e`, `--eval script`: evaluate script